Richard Mackie

-Sir Richard Mackie KONS COCI (1851–1923) was a 19th-century Scottish businessman involved in ship brokerage and coal exporter who served as Provost of Leith from 1899 to 1908.
+Sir Richard Mackie KONS COCI (1851 – 1923) was a 19th-century Scottish businessman involved in ship brokerage and coal exporter who served as Provost of Leith from 1899 to 1908.
 He owned the shipping companies of Richard Mackie & Company and New Line Ltd.

 Life

 He was born in Carnock in Fife on 23 April 1851 the son of George Mackie (b.1799) and his wife Janet.
 In his youth his family moved to Woodhead Street in Dunfermline and he was educated there.

+At an early age he joined a firm of shipbrokers in Leith which in 1873 was renamed Mackie, Koth & Co. and he became sole proprietor.
+The firm was renamed Richard Mackie & Co. in 1882.

 In 1881 he lived at Jessfield House in the Newhaven district of Edinburgh.

 In 1891 he was living at Clarebank House on Claremont Road in Leith and was operating a steamship company based at 56 Bernard Street.

 His export works brought his creation as a Knight of the Order of the North Star from the King of Sweden and Chevalier of the Order of the Crown of Italy.

-He died at Trinity Grove in the Trinity district of Edinburgh on 30 June 1923.
+He died at Trinity Grove also known as Harmony Hall (the former home of William Creech) in the Trinity district of Edinburgh on 30 June 1923.
 He is buried in Warriston Cemetery.
 His grave lies close to the main entrance path to the north-west.